Global Perspectives in Speech -

 Payment and Withdrawal Deadlines (tentative):

-Students will be housed in hotels in the U.K. and Ireland for the duration of the program.
+Students will be housed in luxury and safe hotels in the U.K. and Ireland for the duration of the program.

-- Faculty-led walking tours to famous landmarks in Edinburgh and Galway
+- Faculty-led walking tours to famous landmarks in each city

-- Opportunity for day trip to Cliffs of Moher
+- Opportunity for day trip to the Irish and Scottish countryside

 PASSPORT AND VISA REQUIREMENTS